yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

    log = logging.getLogger()
    log.setLevel('INFO')
    ```

-4. Add logging statements to your Flask `app.py` using the Python `logging` module.
+3. Add logging statements to the Flask `app.py` using the Python `logging` module.

    For example:
    ```